How to use gzip and bzip2 Linux commands Explained

 Redirecting output to a device or file

-saving output to custom location
+saving the output to a custom location

 You can also use shell redirection (>) to store the output to a custom location.
-For example, the following command compresses two files: small-file and small-file-2 in the supplied sequence and writes the output to a new file named small.gz.
+For example, the following command compresses two files, small-file and small-file-2, in the supplied sequence and writes the output to a new file named small.gz.

 #gzip -c small-file small-file-2 > small.gz